 The SCSG Urban Search and Rescue Team is a “multi-hazard” unit that is called upon to assist federal, state, and local first responders for a variety of emergencies or disasters, including hurricanes, storms, tornadoes, floods, dam failures, technological accidents, and hazardous materials releases.

 The Urban Search and Rescue Team can be faced with complex rescue operations within hazardous environments.
-Particularly relevant in the aftermath of disasters such as hurricanes and floods, SARCOMM Urban Search and Rescue is trained to locate and rescue persons from collapsed buildings or other urban and industrial entrapments.
+Particularly relevant in the aftermath of disasters such as hurricanes and floods, SARCOM Urban Search and Rescue is trained to locate and rescue persons from collapsed buildings or other urban and industrial entrapments.
 Collapse incidents leave voids inside the debris that can result in numerous casualties trapped under large amounts of very heavy and often unstable debris.